COVID-19 pandemic in Maryland: 2021-2022 school year

 Many county public school districts, such as Howard County, Baltimore County, and Wicomico County are requiring face coverings for all students, teachers, and staff when they return in the fall, as recommended by the Centers for Disease Control and Prevention, Maryland Department of Health, and local health departments.
 On August 26, 2021, the Maryland State Department of Education voted to require universal face coverings at all schools, after State School Superintendent Mohammed Choudhury said he supported universal face coverings two days prior.
 Universal face coverings was discontinued, on February 25, 2022, by the Maryland State Department of Education, after approval by the General Assembly's Joint Committee on Administrative, Executive and Legislative Review.

+2023-2024 school year

+On September 5, 2023, Rosemary Hills Elementary School in Silver Spring imposed a temporary policy requiring students to wear KN95 respirators on campus, after "multiple students" reportedly tested positive for COVID-19.

 Colleges and universities

 2020-2021 school year

 Many schools in the University System of Maryland opened for the 2020–2021 school year allowing remote and in-person instruction.
 On August 16, 2020, Towson University temporarily switched all classes to remote due to positive tests conducted on campus, and on August 26 moved the remainder of the fall semester to remote instruction, closing resident halls.
 The University of Maryland, College Park began the fall semester on August 31, 2020, remotely, and started in-person classes on September 14.